Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

-Research Team - Mayo Clinic Research Laboratories Human Factors Engineering: Susan Hallbeck Sections Overview Faculty and Staff Research Team OR-Stretch About OR-Stretch OR-Stretch Videos OR-Stretch...
+Research Team - Human Factors Engineering Lab - Mayo Clinic Research Laboratories Human Factors Engineering: Susan Hallbeck Sections Overview Faculty and Staff Research Team OR-Stretch OR-Stretch About OR-Stretch...

-Faculty and Staff - Mayo Clinic Research Laboratories Human Factors Engineering: Susan Hallbeck Sections Overview Faculty and Staff Research Team OR-Stretch About OR-Stretch OR-Stretch Videos OR-...
+Contact - Human Factors Engineering Lab - Mayo Clinic Research Laboratories Human Factors Engineering: Susan Hallbeck Sections Overview Faculty and Staff Research Team OR-Stretch OR-Stretch About OR-Stretch...

 In this study, tissue scaffolds are seeded with cells of interest so that the effects of environmental factors, such as temperature and stretch on cell structure and function can be studied.

 In turn, gut wall stretch due to these contractions or distention from contents alters the ion channel function, leading to changes in contractions.